facebook/react-native-website/docs/the-new-architecture/pillars-codegen.md

 ## Including Generated Code into Libraries

 If you are working on a library, you can include Codegen artefacts in it.
-Here is how you can do it:

-- Define `includesGeneratedCode: true` and `outputDir` in the `codegenConfig`, as described in [Configure Codegen](../new-architecture-library-intro#configure-codegen).
-- Run Codegen locally with [the codegen CLI](pillars-codegen#the-codegen-cli).
-- Update your `package.json` to include the generated code.
-- Update your [podspec](pillars-turbomodules#ios-create-the-podspec-file) to include the generated code.
-- Update your [build.gradle file](../the-new-architecture/pillars-turbomodules#the-buildgradle-file) to include the generated code.

 This setup has a number of benefits:

 - No need to rely on the app to run Codegen for you, the generated code is always there.
 - The implementation files are always consistent with the generated interfaces.
 - No need to [include two sets of files](backward-compatibility-turbomodules#android-1) to support the Old and the New Architecture on Android.
 You can only keep the New Architecture one, and it is guaranteed to be backwards compatible.
 - No need to worry about Codegen version mismatch between what is used by the app, and what was used during library development.
 - Since all native code is there, it is possible to ship the native part of the library as a prebuild.

+Here is how you can enable this setup:

+- Define `includesGeneratedCode: true` and `outputDir` in the `codegenConfig`, as described in [Configure Codegen](../new-architecture-library-intro#configure-codegen).
+- Run Codegen locally with [the codegen CLI](pillars-codegen#the-codegen-cli).
+- Update your `package.json` to include the generated code.
+- Update your [podspec](pillars-turbomodules#ios-create-the-podspec-file) to include the generated code.
+- Update your [build.gradle file](../the-new-architecture/pillars-turbomodules#the-buildgradle-file) to include the generated code.